 With the operation refresh you can execute the refresh API.
-It supports the following properties:

 • index (optional, defaults to all): The name of the index or data stream that should be refreshed.

 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting include-in-reporting to true.